jprivet-dev/jprivet-dev/README.md

 #### Three.js

-* [three.js-vr-angular](https://github.com/jprivet-dev/three.js-vr-angular) - Platform (made with Angular) to manage mini 3D projects with Three.js, and to experiment VR - (dockerized project)
+* [three.js-vr-angular](https://github.com/jprivet-dev/three.js-vr-angular) - Platform (made with Angular) to manage mini 3D projects with Three.js, and to experiment VR - (dockerized project) - (see the result on https://www.jprivet.dev/three.js-vr-angular)